jonasrosland/cv/content/home/about.md

 Major accomplishments:

 - Building a diverse team of open source community managers and technical documentation writers, across 3 continents and 8 time zones.
-- Learning, practicing and fine-tuning how to ease the team’s anxiety during change, reorganizations, and shifting priorities.
+- Learning, practicing, and fine-tuning how to ease the team’s anxiety during change, reorganizations, and shifting priorities.
 - Leading the open source community management team across organizational boundaries for [Tanzu Community Edition (TCE)](https://tanzucommunityedition.io/), [Contour](https://projectcontour.io/), [Harbor](https://goharbor.io/), [Pinniped](https://pinniped.dev/), [Velero](https://velero.io/), [Cartographer](https://cartographer.sh/), [Carvel](https://carvel.dev/), and [Paketo](https://paketo.io/) to drive worldwide users, contributors, and maintainers for OSS projects that the Tanzu portfolio is built upon.
 - Leading the open source technical documentation team responsible for the delivery of technical documentation for TCE, Harbor, and Velero, and building out a community-driven model of documentation standards that all Tanzu portfolio open source projects can follow to create high quality, user-focused documentation.
 - Act as part of the Tanzu OSS advisors, creating consistency within OSS projects across the Tanzu portfolio.
 By enabling the project teams well in advance before a project becomes publicly open source, we help the teams to be prepared to handle new communication flows with external users and contributors, how to engage with and enable new contributors, and how to evolve the perception of VMware in the open source space.